 Resources: People & skills

-Part of creating the smart city, fuelled by integrated and applied technology, Glasgow needs a well-trained workforce that can handle the coming wave of green jobs.
+Central to creating the smart city, fuelled by integrated and applied technology, Glasgow offers a well-trained workforce that can handle the coming wave of green jobs.

 Currently, 4,400 people work in Glasgow’s energy sector (Scottish Government).
 On average, labour costs are 13% lower than in Aberdeen, 12% lower than Edinburgh and 34% lower than London (FDI Benchmark).